 Denissa Avdouli, a bachelor student in agricultural sciences at UTH made following positive comments: “This year's summer school was amazing!
 The people invited talked about a wide range of topics that highlighted the potential greenhouse technology holds.
 The overall experience was splendid.
 I totally recommend people who are interested in the field to attend it!”

 The ZuGAbe exchange program offers the possibility to all students and researchers from HGU and UTH to apply for a scholarship in order to participate to a research project at the partner university.
 Students may conduct the research work in the framework of their bachelor or master thesis.

 The topic of the research will focus on aspects of protected cultivation such as the evaluation of cover materials for greenhouses and the optimization of irrigation systems and will be defined between the scholar and the supervisor.
-The period of the stay can vary between 2 the six months.
+The period of the stay can vary between 2 and 6 months.

 The scholarship includes 225 € travel costs plus accommodation cost in the amount of 650 up to 2000 € per month according to the status of the scholar (student, graduate, postgraduate etc.).